-NameCheap also offer a range of features to protect not only your own data but also the data of your customers.
-They also have DDoS protection, two-factor authentication process, and automatic domain lock feature.
+NameCheap also offers a range of features to protect not only your own data but also the data of your customers.
+They also have DDoS protection, a two-factor authentication process, and an automatic domain lock feature.

 Its hosting account security features include personalized security notifications (for opening your account), password recovery and recovery options, and dynamic support PINs as an added security step.
 And last but not the least, they also offer free SSL certificates.